So you’re looking to earn extra money online.

 As a writer, you have many options for the type of writing you’ll specialize in.

-For example, blog posts, brochures, newsletters, white papers, annual reports, business plans, etc. If you’re familiar with any of these type of writing choose to specialize in this first.
-But, if you’re clueless on where to start to choose to write blog posts since you’ve already familiar with this type of writing.
+Examples of these are blog posts, brochures, newsletters, white papers, annual reports, business plans, etc. If you’re familiar with any of these types of writing, choose to specialize in it first.
+But, if you’re clueless on where to start, decide to write blog posts since you’re already familiar with this type of writing.

 Define your niche

-Without a niche, you’ll always feel like a chicken without a head.
+Without a niche, you’ll always feel like a chicken having no head.

-Because you’ll always have to start from zero on topics you’re not knowledgeable in.
-When you’re first starting off this isn’t all bad because you’ll discover which topics you enjoy writing about the most.
+Because you’ll always have to start from zero on topics, you’re not knowledgeable in.
+When you’re first starting, this isn’t all bad because you’ll discover which subjects you enjoy writing about the most.
 But, as a long-term strategy, you’ll need to write for niche topics.

-If you do you’ll build expertise in certain niches and be able to write a lot faster and provide better quality content.
-If you’re not sure which topics you’ll enjoy writing in, start with what you already consume (i.e. books, podcasts, courses, etc.)
+If you do, you’ll build expertise in specific niches and be able to write a lot faster and provide better quality content.
+If you’re not sure which subjects you’ll enjoy writing in, start with what you already consume (i.e., books, podcasts, courses, etc.).

-It’s true you don’t need to an expert writer nor have years of experience to land your first gig as a freelance writer.
+You don’t need to be an expert writer nor have years of experience to land your first gig as a freelance writer.

 But, you’ll need a writing portfolio.

-You’ll need to convince prospect clients your writing is good.
+You’ll need to convince prospective clients your writing is good.
 You can host your portfolio online via LinkedIn or other online platforms.
-But, it’s recommended you have your own website.

 As your brand grows, optimize your website.